fetchai/tools-pocketbook/README.md

 ## Making a transfer

-To make a transfer you would use the `transfer` command in the following form
+To make a transfer you would use the `transfer` command in the following form:

 ```
     pocketbook -n devnet transfer <destination-name> <amount> <source-main>
 ```

-If you wanted to send `10` FET from your address called `main` to another address called `other` you would use the following command:
+For example, if you wanted to send `10` FET from your address called `main` to another address called `other` you would use the following command:

 ```
     pocketbook -n devnet transfer other 10 main
 ```

-You would then be prompted with a summary of the transfer (before it happens):
+You would then be prompted with a summary of the transfer (before it happens) so that you can verify the details.

 ```
     Network....: devnet